-If you're considering this approach, it's a good idea to check with your broker to find out what process you'll need to complete in order to transfer shares to your child.
-For example, some brokers make it as simple as filling out an online form.
-You'll also need to check what fees apply, plus consider the capital gains tax implications.
+If you're considering this approach, it's a good idea to check with your broker to find out the process you'll need to complete to transfer shares to your child.
+Some brokers make it as simple as filling out an online form.

 Buy insurance bonds for children

 Insurance bonds, also known as investment bonds, are offered by insurance companies and friendly societies.
-These long-term investments are similar to super funds, and they combine an investment portfolio and a life insurance policy together in the one package.
+These long-term investments are similar to super funds and they combine an investment portfolio and a life insurance policy in a single package.